Use upper and lower case letters, according to the spelling rules of the language you are using.

 - Research shows that by using all uppercase letters we slow down all our readers by 13-18%, but learners with a cognitive impairment, or second language learners even more.

-Many designers use all capital letters for instructions e.g. on a SUBMIT button.
-Although instructions usually only contain a few words, and are therefore not as difficult to read as a full title or sentence, it is still more inclusive not to use them at all.
+Many designers use all capital letters for the visible label on buttons e.g. SUBMIT.
+Although button labels usually only contain a few words, and are therefore not as difficult to read as a full title or sentence, it is still more inclusive to use upper and lower case letters.

 Uppercase letters overused in an introduction page